kailash-manasarovar/statement/docs/timeline/2024/may.md

 ### Hans

 - I have dinner with Hans one night.
-- I try very hard to be kind and friendly with him.
+- I try very hard to be kind and friendly towards him.
 - He's seething, however, so it's really hard.
 - His tone suggests he thinks I'm worthless compared to himself.
 - It's obvious he hates me, perhaps all women, and I will not be able to win him over.